Fudan-iGEM/2025-wiki/pages/safety.md

 Current literature highlights a significant gap—although many biosafety safeguard systems have been proposed in synthetic biology (such as genetic switches, kill switches, and auxotrophy-based dependencies), there is still no standardized way to test whether these systems are truly reliable.
 The most pressing question remains: *how can we measure and evaluate their long-term effectiveness?*

-Efforts to advance genetic safeguards are further slowed by three practical barriers: (i) knowledge gaps in how to conduct evaluations; (ii) the lack of standardized assessment frameworks for safeguards themselves; and (iii) challenges in ensuring accountability for implementing safeguards.
+Efforts to advance genetic safeguards are further slowed by three practical barriers: (i) knowledge gaps in how to conduct evaluations; (ii) the lack of standardized assessment frameworks for safeguards themselves; (iii) challenges in ensuring accountability for implementing safeguards.

 A core challenge for the field is our limited ability to monitor and control synthetic organisms once they are released.
 Equally important is the need to understand how these organisms behave in real ecosystems.
 Once introduced, they may compete with native species for resources, spread disease, act as predators, or themselves be preyed upon.
 Anticipating and evaluating such interactions is critical.